Filk covers a wide range of musical genres. Pretty much any known music style can be heard in a filk circle. Below are a few samples.

 Crossing the Streams (Copy Red Leader)

-The Lego Song (PDX Broadsides)
+The Lego Song (The PDX Broadsides)

 Steampunk

-Music related to the Steampunk genre, a retrofuturistic subgenre of science fiction or science fantasy that incorporates technology and aesthetic designs inspired by 19th-century industrial steam-powered machinery.
+Music related to the steampunk genre, a retrofuturistic subgenre of science fiction or science fantasy that incorporates technology and aesthetic designs inspired by 19th-century industrial steam-powered machinery.

 The Mechanical Girl (Aurelio Voltaire)